bobbyhiddn/Magi_CLI/README.md

 #### Spell Improvements

 - Spellcraft: Allow the use of arcane variables in '.spell' scrolls for more dynamic spell weaving.
 Also, remove the need to specify the path to the '.tome' realm if no path is provided.

-Embark on your mystical journey with Magi CLI and master the arcane arts of file and directory manipulation, as well as the creation and execution of custom spells (macros).
-The Click library empowers you to define and cast spells with ease, providing an engaging and esoteric experience.

 #### General Improvements